 This is a Nicholson's pub, which increasingly means a handsome range of beers and a comprehensive range of pub classics on the food menu.
-A good, solid, reliable pub, right in the centre of Hammersmith, and handy for the stations.
+A good, solid, reliable pub, right in the centre of Hammersmith, though a bit too handy for the stations.